Itching to get away, even for a day, to enjoy the elusive sunny days of spring? Here are 25-day trips from Toronto to enjoy the best of spring.

 Spirit Tree Cidery [1 hr 10 minutes from Toronto]

 The Spirit Tree Cidery is not just a cidery, it is a kitchen, bakery, and farm store that focuses on local products and keeping it small and community-focused.
-Spoil yourself with wonderful baked goods, homemade cider, even pick your own apples and maybe something up from the farm shop.
+Spoil yourself with excellent baked goods and homemade cider, or even pick your own apples and maybe something up from the farm shop.

 Address: 1137 Boston Mills Road, Caledon